William Lawrence (bishop): Career

 Lawrence is best known for founding the church pension system.
 He was also known as "the banker bishop" because of his wealth and successful fund-raising drives.
 The financier J. P. Morgan, Jr. served as treasurer of the Church Pension Fund from its founding in 1918.

 While bishop emeritus, Lawrence was involved in an effort to proposition a new Book of Common Prayer to the Church of England.
 Also, while in retirement, he realized the need for a chapel at Massachusetts General Hospital and in the late 1930s, as the White Building was under construction, convinced of the importance of faith and spirit in healing, he sent letters to friends of the hospital asking for their support "in this bit of pioneer hospital work."
 Over eight hundred people of all faiths responded.

 He was elected a member of the American Antiquarian Society in 1899.
 In 1926, Lawrence published his autobiography, Memories of a Happy Life.
 Several of his sons, following in his footsteps, also became bishops of the Episcopal Church.

+In 1913 he founded a boy's summer camp in Gloucester Massachusetts, serving as its first director.
+In 1926 the William Lawrence Camp moved to Center Tuftonboro New Hampshire where it continues to operate today.